Alauddin Khalji's conquest of Ranthambore: Bhoja's defection to Alauddin

 According to the Hammira Mahakavya, Bhimasimha had abandoned his strong position at the top of the mountain pass on the advice of the minister Dharmasimha.
 As a punishment, Hammira ordered Dharmasimha to be blinded and castrated, declaring that only a blind man would have failed to see the true strength of the invading army, and only an impotent man would have allowed Bhimasimha to die on the battlefield unsupported.
 After Dharmasimha's dismissal, Hammira's brother Bhoja became the chief royal counsellor.
 However, Bhoja was unable to arrange sufficient money for raising an army that could defeat Alauddin's invasion.
 In the past, the Chahamanas had raised money by raiding their neighbours, but this was not possible as they were under siege.

 Dharmasimha, who now maintained a grudge against Hammira, took advantage of this financial crunch.
 He contacted the king through a court dancer named Dhara, and offered to arrange horses for Hammira's cavalry from Malwa.
 Hammira took Dharmasimha back into service.
 Dharmasimha raised money by imposing heavy taxes, which made Hammira very unpopular among his subjects.
 Dharmasimha also sidelined Bhoja: on his advice, Hammira ordered Bhoja to provide a full account of the ministry during his tenure.

 The Hammira Mahakavya further states that Bhoja and his brother Pithasimha decided to leave Ranthambore as a result of Dharmasimha's scheming.
 Hammira did not try to stop his brothers, and instead, gave Bhoja's post of danda-nayaka to his general Ratipala.
 Feeling insulted, Bhoja defected to Alauddin, who received him with honour.
 Alauddin gave him the jagir (fief) of Jagara, which was earlier held by the rebel Mongol leader Muhammad Shah.
-Bhoja advised Hammira to attack Ranthambore before the harvest season.
+Bhoja advised Alauddin to attack Ranthambore before the harvest season.
 Alauddin dispatched a large army (100,000-strong, according to Hammira Mahakavya) to conquer Ranthambore.